agilarowski/Interactive-Data-Vis-Fall2022/1_3_intro_to_js/NOTES.md

 INSTRUCTIONS:
 Use this markdown file to keep track of open questions/challenges from this week's assignment.
 - What did you have trouble solving?
+Must remember to use consistent language between files (index and main)!
 - What went easier than expected?
+Setting the counter was not that hard following demo.
 - What, if anything, is currently blocking you?

 Sometimes it helps to formulate what you understood and where you got stuck in order to move forward.
 Feel free to include `code snippets`, `screenshots`, and `error message text` here as well.